Cost and Payment

 Register in the Registration section of this site.
 Make sure you supply all the required information.

-We will be making the final selection of the students on or about 3 July.
+We will be making the final selection of the students in the first week and half of July.
 All Cadets that have completed all of the steps to register as students will be notified whether they have been accepted or placed on the waiting list at that time.
 If you are not accepted you may be offered the option of attending as a Cadet Staff member.

 I look forward to seeing you all in July!